Kazhnuz/awesome-sonic/README.md

 - [Motobug the Badnik in Sonic the Hedgehog](http://info.sonicretro.org/Motobug_the_Badnik_in_Sonic_the_Hedgehog) - Play as a Motobug in Sonic 1, by Polygon Jim.

+- [Shadow the Hedgehog in Sonic the Hedgehog](http://info.sonicretro.org/Shadow_the_Hedgehog_in_Sonic_the_Hedgehog) - Play as some famous back hedgehog in Sonic the Hedgehog !

 ### Sonic the Hedgehog 2

 - [Amy Rose in Sonic the Hedgehog 2](http://info.sonicretro.org/Amy_Rose_in_Sonic_the_Hedgehog_2) - Play as (Classic) Amy in Sonic 2, by E-122 Psi.